Let the Record Show: Lessons in Casualty and Unity, Remembering the ’89 Earthquake

 “In retrospect, we should have ducked under my desk,” Martinez said.

-Martinez, unable to drive home to Oakland due to the Bay Bridge collapse, walked to Faigman’s Russian Hill home.
+Martinez, unable to drive home to Oakland due to the collapse of a Bay Bridge panel, walked to Faigman’s Russian Hill home.
 The two saw ominous smoke rising from a building fire in the Marina District, where several structures that were built on unstable filled land had fallen.

 Kelly Woodruff ’92, then a first-year student, was in her Tenderloin apartment with her father when the quake hit, knocking things off shelves and walls.
 She recalls the city’s eerie quiet, darkness, and a sense of unity as neighbors helped each other through the aftermath.